huggingface/blog/train-decision-transformers.md

 dataset = load_dataset("edbeeching/decision_transformer_gym_replay", "halfcheetah-expert-v2")
 ```

-While most datasets on the hub are ready to use out of the box, sometime we wish to perform some additional processing or modification of the dataset.
+While most datasets on the hub are ready to use out of the box, sometimes we wish to perform some additional processing or modification of the dataset.
 In this case [we wish to match the author's implementation](https://github.com/kzl/decision-transformer), that is we need to:

 - Normalize each feature by subtracting the mean and dividing by the standard deviation.
 - Pre-compute discounted returns for each trajectory.